Try This At Home Yoga Routine

 - Lengthen your tailbone toward the ground, draw the belly button and roll your shoulders down and back.

-- Draw your hands to heart center and fix your gaze on a non-moving spot in front of you.
+- Draw your hands to the heart center and fix your gaze on a non-moving spot in front of you.

 Target Muscles Group: Inner Thigh